 Sexual intercourse with an HIV-infected person

-HIV infection is sexually transmitted primarily through unprotected vaginal or anal intercourse (i.e. sexual intercourse without a condom), as well as through oral sex under certain conditions.
+Transmission of HIV is primarily through unprotected vaginal or anal intercourse (i.e. sexual intercourse without a condom), as well as through oral sex under certain conditions.

 How does HIV get into the body during sexual contact?

 To gain entry into the body of an uninfected person, the HI virus needs to bind or “latch onto” target cells with specific receptors (namely CD4 receptors) on its surface.
 Cells with these special receptors are plentiful in the lining of the genital track and that of the anus.